Honey that is not altered or blended with other substances, like molasses or corn syrup, is considered to be premium quality honey.

 But when your honey contains higher levels of water it could result in fermentation when it’s being stored.

-the acid levels which will change the flavor and color of your honey.
+Fermentation will increase the acid levels which will change the flavor and color of your honey.

 Honey that’s in the hive can easily absorb moisture in the air.